xpack-dev-tools/gcc-xpack/README-RELEASE.md

 - `npm dist-tag add @xpack-dev-tools/gcc@11.2.0-1.3 latest`
 - `npm dist-tag ls @xpack-dev-tools/gcc`

+In case the previous version is not functional and needs to be unpublished:

+- `npm unpublish @xpack-dev-tools/gcc@11.2.0-1.X`

 ## Update the Web

 - in the `master` branch, merge the `develop` branch